Saw II: Flesh & Blood: Critical response

 Upon release, Flesh & Blood received "generally unfavorable reviews", much less than the original Saw game, on both platforms according to the review aggregation website Metacritic.

 Game Informer said that the game "doesn't just take a step backwards from the first game – it performs a reverse swan dive off a balcony into a swimming pool filled with razorblades".
 Anthony Gallegos of IGN gave the game a very negative review.
-He felt the new combat system was actually worse than its predecessors.
+He felt the new combat system was actually worse than that of its predecessor.
 He reasoned the quick-time events rob the game of any suspense and disrupt the horror atmosphere, which he also criticized separately.
 Gallegos felt the game was poorly designed and disliked the difficult puzzles.

 411Mania gave the Xbox 360 version a score of five out of ten and said that it "isn't a horrible game.
 It's just the definition of a budget title.
 It's entertaining for a couple of hours, but after that it becomes so repetitious that you'll lose any interest in the game and want to move on to something else.
 If you need to play this game, make it a rental."
 Metro gave the PlayStation 3 version a score of three out of ten and said, "Considerably worse than the thoroughly unremarkable original, this is a horror game but not quite in the way it was intended."
 The Daily Telegraph gave the game a score of two out of ten and said, "There's a temptation to end this review with a play on Jigsaw's famous 'I want to play a game' line, but to call Flesh & Blood a game would be doing a disservice to games, and 'I want to play a train wreck' doesn't have the same ring to it."